y-kidane/UNO/checklist.md

 - test all functions and separate into libs
 - fix function specifications for every function.
 - added lodahs library for random num generator with intervall.
+- installed prompt-sync for input and prompt handeling.